vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 pending green card applications (I-140 approved, waiting for priority date to become current).
-Currently, applications from 2009 are being processed for my category (my date is 2019), so if the processing is linear, I expecet to wait another ten years.
+Currently, applications from 2009 are being processed for my category (my date is 2019), so if the processing is linear, I expect to wait another ten years.
 However, various sources have estimated that the backlog is growing, and estimates for when it'll finally be my turn vary from twenty to over a hundred years.